About

 I kept seeing teams reach for a new tool before properly diagnosing how the existing service was operating.
 A new platform gets suggested, budget gets spent, and the same operating problems follow everyone straight across.
 Service Desk Builder started as technology for making service analysis more structured and repeatable — the checks I'd otherwise run by hand.

-The IT Support Performance Audit combines that methodology and technology with my own operational judgement.
-The software makes the analysis consistent; the diagnosis and the priorities are mine.
+The Service Desk Performance Audit combines that methodology and technology with my own operational judgement.
 It's the assessment I'd run if you brought me in for a week — done properly, and priced so a Head of IT can sign it off without a procurement cycle.

 Want an independent view of your service?